 About 12% of babies in the United States are born premature, which means they arrive before 37 weeks of pregnancy.

 The final weeks of pregnancy are a critical time for lung and brain development, so a premature baby will face a greater risk of health problems throughout his or her life.

 Women at risk of a preterm birth may be treated with the hormone progesterone.
-Risk factors include various infections, a shortened cervix
+Risk factors include various infections, a shortened cervix and previous preterm births.